lukes/ISO-3166-Countries-with-Regional-Codes/README.md

 **NOTE - the lists are still being developed and checked for accuracy.
 Please do not use in production yet**

-I'm also aware that the encoding has gone through the wringer.
+I'm also aware that the character encoding has gone through the wringer.

 About
 -----